Beliavsky/Fortran-code-on-GitHub/README.md

 ## Materials Science
-[Atom/Molecule/Material Software Kit (atomsk)](https://github.com/pierrehirel/atomsk): command-line program meant to manipulate atomic systems, and convert from and to various file formats
+[Atom/Molecule/Material Software Kit (atomsk)](https://github.com/pierrehirel/atomsk): command-line program meant to manipulate atomic systems, and convert from and to various file formats, by pierrehirel et al.

 [DMFTwDFT](https://github.com/DMFTwDFT-project/DMFTwDFT): calculates electronic, vibrational and elastic properties in strongly correlated materials (SCM) using beyond-DFT methods such as DFT+U, DFT+Hybrids and DFT+DMFT (Dynamical Mean Field Theory) with a variety of different DFT codes